 Assessment of outcomes

-The behavioural outcomes we estimated were current smoking status, any alcohol con-sumption over the last year, BMI, waist circumference in centimetres and daily calorie consumption.
+The economic outcome we focus on is employment status, based on a self-reported measure of if the person was currently working.
+People who were not working because they were students were excluded.
+We did include those that were not working due to any other reason such as doing housework, being disabled or being retired.The behavioural outcomes we estimated were current smoking status, any alcohol con-sumption over the last year, BMI, waist circumference in centimetres and daily calorie consumption.
 Smoking status and alcohol consumption were self-reported, while BMI and waist circumference were based on anthropometric measures, minimizing potential reporting errors.
 Waist circumference is reported in centimetres.
 Finally, daily calorie consumption is a constructed variable available in the CHNS, based on the average daily consumption of carbohydrates, protein and fat of every individual in the survey, measured on three consecutive days.
-Our economic outcomes was employment status, based on a self-reported measure of if the person was currently working.
-People who were not working because they were students were excluded.
-We did include those that were not working due to any other reason such as doing housework, being disabled or being retired.

 Statistical analysis

-We used two statistical approaches to account for potential confounding: marginal struc-tural models (MSMs) and fixed eﬀects (FE).
+We used two statistical approaches to account for potential confounding: marginal struc-tural models (MSMs) and fixed eﬀects panel estimation (FE).

 4